Date and Time Improvements (ODBC)

 Applies To: SQL Server 2016 Preview

 SQL Server 2008 introduced new date and time data types.
 This section describes how these new types are exposed as extensions in SQL Server Native Client.
-For an overview of SQL Server Native Client support for the new date and time data types, see Date/Time Improvements.
+For an overview of SQL Server Native Client support for the new date and time data types, see Date and Time Improvements.
 For a sample demonstrating ODBC date/time support, see Use Date and Time Types.

 For more general information about date and time data types, see datetime (Transact-SQL).

-- Data Type Support for ODBC Date/Time Improvements
+Data Type Support for ODBC Date and Time Improvements

 Provides information about ODBC types that support SQL Server date and time data types.